diverse-project/k3/k3-sle/README.md

 * Automatically merge different Ecore inherited and/or imported
 * Write static semantic constraints on the abstract syntax
 * Manage annotations on Ecore file to specify which elements need to be exposed by the interface
+* Move the implements relationships discovery from generateAdapters to buildSubtypingHierarchy